angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 The `batch_size` parameter specifies how many images will go through the network before it is trained and updated.
 Smaller batches, known as `mini-batches`, <u>require less memory and can make training faster by updating the network more quickly</u>.

 By default, PyTorch's data loaders are set to a `batch_size` of 1, but this can be changed.
-The `batch_size` can be adjusted to see ==how big of a mini-batch can be used without exhausting the GPU's memory==.
-Additional parameters can also be specified, such as how datasets are ==sampled== or whether the entire set is ==shuffled== on each run.
+The `batch_size` can be adjusted to see *how big of a mini-batch can be used without exhausting the GPU's memory*.
+Additional parameters can also be specified, such as how datasets are *sampled* or whether the entire set is *shuffled* on each run.

 ## Finally, a Neural Network

 The simplest deep learning network consists of an input layer, which works on the `input tensors`, an `output layer`, which is the size of the number of our output classes (here `2`), and a `hidden layer` between them.

 In our first example, we'll use `fully connected layers`.
 In a <u>**fully connected network**, every node in a layer affects every node in the next layer, and each connection has a **weight** that determines the strength of the signal from that node going into the next layer</u>.
-These weights are updated when we train the network, normally from a ==random initialization==.
+These weights are updated when we train the network, normally from a *random initialization*.

 As an input passes through the network, a matrix multiplication of the `weights` and `biases` of that layer onto the input is performed.
-The result is then passed through an `activation function` to introduce ==nonlinearity== into the system.
+The result is then passed through an `activation function` to introduce *nonlinearity* into the system.

 Here is an illustration of what a fully connected network with an input layer, a hidden layer, and a two-node output layer:

 ![Neural Net](https://www.researchgate.net/profile/Haohan-Wang-4/publication/282997080/figure/fig4/AS:305939199610886@1449952997594/A-typical-two-layer-neural-network-Input-layer-does-not-count-as-the-number-of-layers-of.png)

-Each connection between nodes ==represents a weight== that determines the strength of the signal from one node to the next.
+Each connection between nodes *represents a weight* that determines the strength of the signal from one node to the next.

 ### Activation Functions

-`Activation functions` are used in neural networks to introduce ==nonlinearity== into the system.
+`Activation functions` are used in neural networks to introduce *nonlinearity* into the system.
 The most common activation function used in deep learning is the **ReLU**, or **rectified linear unit**.
 This function is simple, <u>implementing `max(0,x)`, so the result is 0 if the input is negative, or just the input (x) if x is positive</u>.

 Another activation function that is commonly used is the **softmax** function. <u>This function produces a set of values between 0 and 1 that adds up to 1, representing probabilities</u>.
-It weights the values so that it ==exaggerates differences==, producing one result in a vector higher than everything else.
-The softmax function is ==often used at the **end** of a classification network to ensure that the network makes a definite prediction== about what class it thinks the input belongs to.
+It weights the values so that it *exaggerates differences*, producing one result in a vector higher than everything else.
+The softmax function is *often used at the **end** of a classification network to ensure that the network makes a definite prediction* about what class it thinks the input belongs to.

 ### Creating a Network